 What is probably most striking about the discussions of the Rolleston Committee is their utter sobriety.
-There is not a hint of the moralising hysteria that characterised conversations around drugs in America.
-Addiction is spoken about as an "unfortunate condition" – but never as "evil", never as a moral failure.
+There is not a hint of the moralizing hysteria that characterized conversations around drugs in America.
+Addiction is spoken about as an "unfortunate condition"—but never as "evil", never as a moral failure.
 And for about five decades, the British System was relatively successful.
 Between 1936 and 1953, the number of known drug addicts in Britain fell from 616 to 290, before rising again to 454 by 1960.

 The idea of a Britain in which drug addicts could be numbered in the hundreds seems almost inconceivable today.
 At the same time in the US, with its prohibitionist model, the addict population was skyrocketing into the hundreds of thousands.

-Drug addiction in the era of the British System was confined to a tiny, insular community, largely centred around London's Soho.
-Unfortunately, almost all the denizens of this underground scene are long gone, but we did discover a memoir written by one user, who wrote under the pen name barbateboy:
+Drug addiction in the era of the British System was confined to a tiny, insular community, largely centered around London's Soho.
+Unfortunately, almost all the denizens of this underground scene are long gone, but we did discover a memoir written by one user, who wrote under the pen name Barbateboy:

 All of the drugs I used were obtained legally on doctor’s prescription from a clutch of chemists around London.
 There was Boots at Piccadilly, Blisses in Kilburn, John Bell & Croyden in Wigmore St.

 Very few chemists stocked these drugs and so over time I ran into most junkies who were ‘scripping’.
 It was a small world… A camaraderie existed and we would gossip and discuss which doctors were cool and which were severe.